seung-lab/znn-release/docs/introduction.rst

 1. SIMD (Single Instruction Multiple Data)
     * GPUs have only a single instruction decoder - all cores do same work.
 You may have heard that CPUs can also use a variation of SIMD, but they can specify it per core.
-    * Branching instructions (if statements) force current GPUs to execute both branches, causing exponential decreases in performance.
+    * Branching instructions (if statements) force current GPUs to execute both branches, causing potentially serious decreases in performance.
 2. Parallelization done per convolution
     * Direct convolution is computationally expensive
     * FFT can’t efficiently utilize all cores